-James Hubin is a visual artist with a studio in the Eastern foothills of the Blue Ridge Mountains, an associate member of the McGuffey Art Center in Charlottesville, Virginia.
+James Hubin is a visual artist and designer with a studio in the foothills of the Blue Ridge Mountains near Charlottesville, Virginia.
+Maker of art jewelry, contemplative, figural sculpture, wall reliefs and curvilinear abstract paintings.

 I grew up close to nature in rural Wisconsin, in and around a house that was full of art and music, around people who made art and other things.
 As a child, I knew that our house was built by my father and designed by my mother – I have an early memory of swinging a hammer, in a mostly symbolic effort to help.
 Making was a natural part of life.
 I knew that the paintings on the walls and the sculpture and ceramics were made by my mother and her father.
 I was given the tools and materials that allowed me to explore, as well.
 There was a studio for working with clay and paint, and a wood and metal-working shop.
 My first teachers in art were close to home.